rjkerrison/webdev-905/w7/d2/README.md

 In this example, `count` is initialised to `0`.
 Whenever we call `setCount` with a new value,
-React will rerender this component with `count` as the new value.
+React will rerender this component, returning `count` as the new value.

 ```jsx
 import React, { useState } from 'react'